AskeSchroder/AskeSchroder/README.md

 - 👋 Hi, I’m @AskeSchroder
 - 👀 I’m interested in Your Momma!
 - 🌱 I’m currently learning to get bitches
-- 💞️ I’m looking to collaborate on getting bitches
 - 📫 How to reach me: if u a bish u kno how to find me

 <!---